Milestone 6 – Export Finale | CA Devesh Thakur | eTaxSave

 • Coordination with shipping lines

-The CHA files the Shipping Bill electronically on the ICEGATE portal along with:
+The CHA files the Shipping Bill electronically on the ICEGATE portal.
+A Shipping Bill Number is generated, which is central to export customs clearance.

 • Invoice and Packing List